Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 * A triggering event is the event that started the rule evaluation.

-  The Adobe Experience Platform Mobile SDK evaluates each rule configured in Experience Platform Launch for the current event processed by the Event Hub.
+  The Adobe Experience Platform Mobile SDK evaluates each rule configured in Experience Platform Launch for the current event that is processed by the Event Hub.

 * Rules Engine is the system that processes the mobile rules that were configured in Experience Platform Launch and initiates the associated actions when the conditions are met.